The ResM is a postgraduate degree awarded by Plymouth University. It is delivered in Cornwall and has full-time and part-time routes.

 - Awarded by: Cornwall College & Plymouth University

-2:1 in a biological or related science BSc (Hons) degree with a 2:1 grade for the honours project element.
+2:1 in a biological or related BSc (Hons) degree with a 2:1 grade for the honours project element.

 Cornwall College Group has been awarded silver in Teaching Excellence Framework (TEF)Find out more about TEF

 Indicative ModulesThis programme incorporates taught elements (a minimum of 40 credits and a maximum of 120 credits) and an extended research phase.
 These taught elements typically focus on research methods, contemporary issues and employability enhancement but may vary according to subject area.
 You will then undertake a substantial research project under the supervision of a team of subject experts.